FAQ

 • Training that takes place outside the apprentice’s paid working hours

-3. English and Maths is not included in the 20%
+1. English and Maths is not included in the 20%

-Functional skills in English and maths cannot be used as off-the-job training, so apprentices completing this will need additional time off on top of the 20%.
-Many employers won’t want to send staff away to study, and may choose those who already have English and maths over a less skilled applicant.
 This will make apprenticeships elitist against the people in our society who need the most support – which is completely the opposite of what apprenticeships are all about!

-4. Scheduling issues
+1. Scheduling issues

 The 20% is clear, but employers can decide how and when they want off-the-job training to be delivered.
 It can be for one day a week, for one week out of five or grouped together at the beginning or end of the apprenticeship.

-5. Potential punishment for employers
+1. Potential punishment for employers

 If employers fail to release their apprentices for off-the-job training, they could face serious repercussions.
 The ESFA has said ‘if employers undertake illegal activity, we could completely remove their ability to use their levy funding.
 If they break the rules, they lose control.’